PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 ### There's more

-We're going to cover some more advanced optimization techniques around tracing V8 performance activities.
+Let's look at some more advanced optimization techniques around tracing V8 performance activities.

 #### Function inlining